 Day wise itinerary break up with suggestions on hotels, things to do, and other helpful information

 Day 1 – 2 – Los Angeles (LA) – 2 days stay

 Your tour of LA to San Francisco road trip starts from LA.

-The most glamourous city of southern California boasts world-class tourist spots, idyllic weather, a funky dining scene, and many cultural-artistic attractions.
-There are so many day trips from Los Angeles with numerous things to do in LA.
+The most glamorous city of southern California boasts world-class tourist spots, idyllic weather, a funky dining scene, and many cultural-artistic attractions.
+There are many day trips from Los Angeles with numerous things to do in LA.

 Things to do in Los Angeles – LA

 - Universal Studios – Make sure to buy your admission tickets here.